DizzygameCo/Python-Executive-Shell/README.md

 How to use:

-Opening the file requires the macOS version of Python 3.9 (Since I don't know if it works the same on Windows or other Unix operating systems like Linux.)
+Opening the file requires the macOS version of Python 3.9 (Since I don't know if it works the same on Windows or Linux.)

 To open the file right click and open with Python.
 This will take you inside the code.
 Use F5 or fn + F5 to run the program.
 Use /help for commands that are used in the faux operating system.